 Chris was a member of the American Brass Quintet for eighteen years, and on the faculties of the Juilliard School, the Manhattan School of Music, and Columbia University.
-He was principal trumpet with the Orchestra of St. Luke’s and frequently performed and recorded as principal with the Orpheus Chamber Orchestra, and often as a guest with the Chamber Music Society of Lincoln Center.
-He has been a guest principal trumpet with the New York Philharmonic, the San Francisco Symphony, and the Santa Fe Opera.
+He was principal trumpet with the Orchestra of St. Luke’s, frequently performed and recorded as principal with the Orpheus Chamber Orchestra, and often a guest with the Chamber Society of Lincoln Center.
+He has been a guest principal with the New York Philharmonic, the San Francisco Symphony, the Baltimore Symphony, and the Santa Fe Opera.
 He continues to occasionally perform and record in New York City, Boston, and elsewhere.
-Chris has performed and recorded with many jazz and commercial artists, and often for television and movies.
+Chris has performed and recorded with many jazz and contemporary artists, and often for television and movies.
 In 2009 he was invited to record and perform with Sting, and is featured on the DVD “A Winter’s Night” which was recorded live at Durham Cathedral in Durham, England.

 Many of his former students occupy orchestral positions in major symphonies throughout the world, as well as being prominent in jazz, chamber, and commercial music.
-His Articulation Studies, 44 Duos, and Endurance Drills and Piccolo Trumpet Studies are available from Colin Publications and are sold worldwide.
+His Articulation Studies, 44 Duos, Endurance Drills, Piccolo Trumpet Studies, and 24 Etudes are available from Colin Publications and are sold worldwide.
 Chris was born in Washington D.C., grew up in Alexandria, Virginia, and is a graduate of the Eastman School of Music and the University of Maryland.
 His teachers include Emerson Head, Sidney Mear, Adel Sanchez, and Gerard Schwarz.